Skip to main content

 Welcome

-The Nex Developer API provides programmatic access to your organizational context.
+The Nex Developer API provides programmatic access to your workspace’s context graph — the unified knowledge base Nex builds from your connected tools and ingested context.
+Use it to ingest new context, query the graph, manage entities and relationships, and stream AI-derived insights back into your own systems.
 Generate API keys from the Nex web UI and use them to authenticate requests.

 Nex API Specification